The 7 Gifts of the Holy Spirit

 In fact, without his help, we can do nothing. (cf. John 15:5)

 But our efforts, in cooperation with God's graces, and aided by the 7 gifts of the Holy Spirit, are well worth it.
-An eternity of eternal happiness with God awaits, where we will be so richly rewarded, so greatly loved, so unbelievably fulfilled, with the best of God's friends and family.
+An eternity with God in eternal happiness is waiting for us.
+There we will be so richly rewarded, so greatly loved, so unbelievably fulfilled, with the best of God's friends and family.

 Eye has not seen, nor ear heard, nor can we begin to imagine, what God has prepared for those who love him.
 (1 Corinthians 2:9)